drin/encoder-substrait/README.md

   or duckdb).
 The larger projects haven't generalized their modules (for good reason), but generalizing their modules is too difficult for me to bootstrap my learning and research from.

+# Mohair Branch

+The `mohair` branch is a development branch that is working towards support for decomposable queries in substrait.